bellons91/personal-notes/azure/microsoft-defender-for-cloud.md

 ## Hybrid cloud

-Microsoft Defender can work with hybrid environments, where part of the infrastructure is stored in on-premises servers. **Defender for Cloud** can be deployed on on-prem machines using [[Azure Arc]].
+Microsoft Defender can work with hybrid environments, where part of the infrastructure is stored in on-premises servers. **Defender for Cloud** can be deployed on on-prem machines using [[azure-arc]].

 ## Multicloud